 Tip #4: Stock up on low calorie, crunchy snacks and increase your exercise.
 Many people substitute food for cigarettes and gain weight.
 I did too, but, it’s still not as bad as smoking!

 Tip #5: Think about how happy you will be when you break FREE of this nefarious habit!
-For those of you in colder climates, you won’t have to go outside for a smoke anymore and freeze your ass off!
+For those of you in colder climates, no more freezing your asses off in winter to satisfy that nicotine fit!

 Hope this helps.